pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

 ## How the Perception library works

-The new Observation framework is apart of the Swift open source project, which means all of the [source code][observation-library-gh] is immediately available, including the [source for the @Observable macro][observation-macros-gh].
+The new Observation framework is a part of the Swift open source project, which means all of the [source code][observation-library-gh] is immediately available, including the [source for the @Observable macro][observation-macros-gh].
 So, we were able to copy all of that code to a new project, and with a few small changes we were able to get it all compiling.